 On August 26, it was revealed that King County Sheriff Mitzi Johanknecht had eliminated access to LInX without consulting with the King County Prosecuting Attorney’s Office to confirm that the arrangement with LInX violates any King County ordinance.
 The King County Council was also not consulted before the decision was made.

 On Friday, August 23, King County Council Member Rod Dembowski released the following statement:

 The Council is working with the Sheriff to better understand the reasons for her decision to terminate access to the LinX database, which was made without consultation with or advance notice to the Council.
 Upon review of the LinX “Memorandum of Understanding” among database participants, and initial discussions with the Sheriff’s office and legal counsel, I don’t believe the action taken by the Sheriff was required by the ordinance.
 I hope that the Sheriff will restore access for our deputies to the LinX database promptly.

-It appears that the “sheriff” panicked.
-Efforts are now being made to restore access to LInX, as soon as possible.
+It appeared that the “sheriff” panicked.
+Efforts soon began to restore access to LInX.

 Update: The connection with LInX was quickly restored

 On November 19, KING 5 News in Seattle revealed that the King County Sheriff’s Office had rejoined LInX only two weeks after disconnecting.

 The KCSO’s Legal Team explained that the local ordinance